Coral reefs and their issues

 Coral reefs are home to 25% of all marine life and are the basis of other ecosystems formation.
-Furtermore, thousand of animals and vegetal are associated to corals such as parrotfishes that are shaping great sand stretches conducting to formation of sea floor, especially where there is a mangrove formation and also coastal forests.
+Furthermore, thousands of animals and vegetal are associated with corals such as parrotfishes that are shaping great sand stretches conducting to the formation of the sea floor, especially where there is a mangrove formation and also coastal forests.

 Tropical and subtropical oceans are where corals are found until 45 meters deep.

 The four biggest coral reefs in the world are situated in Australia, in New Caledonia, in Belize, and in Florida.
 The most ancient coral reef is in Kimbe Bay in Papua New Guinea with a concentration of 60% of coral species.
 Indonesia, the Philippines, Maldives or Papua New Guinea hold an important part of world corals.

 For their survival, coral reefs need sunlight, clear water, warm water temperature (20-32°C), clean water and saltwater.
 Sunlight is especially for algae that are in symbiosis with corals that are completely depending on those vegetables, which need sunlight to do photosynthesis.
 Clearwater is also essential for corals in order to let sunlight through and going directly to algae.
 It is evident that warm water temperature can be dangerous for corals but between 20-32°C, it is a good temperature so they can live.
 Furthermore, clean water is important knowing that corals are sensitive to pollution and sediments.
 Indeed, sediments can obstruct sunlight’s passing and algae cannot do photosynthesis anymore.
 Saltwater is an essential factor for corals surviving but require a certain balance in the ratio of salt to water.